Before you lodge a dispute please read some simple steps you can follow to resolve your dispute as quickly as possible.

 - the fee charged was not allowed by the contract between them and the FSP

-- the fee was not adequately disclosed
+- the fee was not properly disclosed

 - there was poor service (the dispute is about poor service) and they are claiming a refund of the fee.